Jacob953/behavior3gen/examples/README.md

 go run main.go
 ```

 The generated content will be output to Stdout.
-Additionally, a new file, config/node.b3, will be created.
+Additionally, a new file, `config/node.b3`, will be created such as `node.b3`.